YelloNox/oh-my-posh-config/readme.md

 # Clink and oh-my-posh Config

-> My cmd configuration files
+> My terminal configuration files

+This is my Windows terminal config.
+I am looking to add my Linux config in time.

 # Install